Dibs Marker Offers Snacks And Beer, Asks People Not To Take Parking Space

 Not everyone is a fan of dibs.
 Just last week, the city said it took hundreds of complaints about dibs.

-There is a city ordinance that says people may not store their personal belongings in the public way.MORE NEWS: Illinois Unemployment Offices Have Been Closed Nearly A Year, And Many Say It's Causing Big Problems
+There is a city ordinance that says people may not store their personal belongings in the public way.MORE NEWS: COVID-19 In Illinois: Infection Rate Below 3% For 9 Days In A Row

 But typically, the Department of Streets and Sanitation will not remove dibs markers until the end of winter.